DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/what.md

 # What is Workbench?

-Workbench (or Workbench for short) is a container-based DevOps platform for cloud-native applications.
-Workbench serves as a unified entry point for creating applications in DCE 5.0, providing flexible and easy-to-use pipelines, GitOps, progressive delivery, project management, integration of tools about product lifecycle and agile development.
+Workbench is a container-based DevOps platform for cloud native applications.
+It serves as a unified entry point for creating applications in DCE, providing flexible and easy-to-use pipelines, GitOps, progressive delivery, project management, and integration of tools about product lifecycle and agile development.

-Workbench focuses on the process of automation application delivery and infrastructure change, providing full lifecycle management for applications from "development -> testing -> deployment -> operation".
-This can promote digital transformation and improve IT delivery competence and competitiveness.
+Workbench features application management, pipeline orchestration, credential management, GitOps, and more.
+Application management covers various aspects of managing cloud native applications.
+It supports a range of "multi-form" applications, including Kubernetes native applications, Helm applications, and OAM applications.
+With comprehensive lifecycle management, it facilitates scaling, logging, monitoring, and application updates.
+Additionally, it enables seamless integration and management of Spring Cloud, Dubbo microservices, and cloud native microservices based on Kubernetes and Service Mesh.

+Pipeline orchestration provides a flexible and customizable CI/CD mode.
+It offers four pipeline creation modes: custom creation, Jenkinsfile-based creation, template-based creation, and the ability to create multiple-branch pipelines.
+The graphical user interface (GUI) allows for easy editing of pipelines.
+It enables building applications from various sources, such as source code in GitHub repositories, JAR packages, Helm charts, or container images.

+Credential management manages different types of credentials required for the pipeline's code repositories and image registries.

+GitOps introduces the concept of continuous deployment using Git repositories, providing control over the application release and deployment process post-code building.
+It leverages Argo CD to automate the deployment of applications frequently and continuously to production environments.
+Workbench supports the creation, synchronization, and deletion of Argo CD applications, enabling efficient management of the deployment process.

 ## Features